marco262/my_wiki/data/onednd/subclass/warrior-of-the-four-elements.md

 You have attuned yourself with the elemental forces of the multiverse.
 You know the _[[[spell:Elementalism]]]_ cantrip.

-In addition, at the start of your turn, you can spend 1 Discipline Point to imbue yourself with elemental energy.
+In addition, at the start of your turn, you can spend 1 Ki Point to imbue yourself with elemental energy.
 The energy lasts for 10 minutes or until you have the Incapacitated condition.
 You gain the following benefits for the duration:

 **Elemental Strikes.** Whenever you hit with your Unarmed Strike, you can cause it to deal your choice of Acid, Cold, Fire, or Lightning damage rather than its normal damage type.
 When you deal one of these types with your Unarmed Strike, you can also force the target to make a Strength saving throw.
 On a failed save, you can move the target up to 10 feet toward or away from you, as elemental energy swirls around it.
 **Reach.** When you make an Unarmed Strike, your reach is 10 feet greater than normal, as elemental energy extends from you.

 ### 6th Level: Environmental Burst

-As a Magic action, you can spend 2 Discipline Points to cause environmental energy to burst in a 20-foot-radius sphere centered on a point within 120 feet of yourself.
+As a Magic action, you can spend 2 Ki Points to cause environmental energy to burst in a 20-foot-radius sphere centered on a point within 120 feet of yourself.
 Choose a damage type: Acid, Cold, Fire, or Lightning.

 Each creature in the sphere must make a Dexterity saving throw.
 On a failed save, a creature takes damage of the chosen type equal to three rolls of your Martial Arts die.
 On a successful save, a creature takes half as much damage.